Weeks after storms, water crisis continues in Mississippi

 City officials on Wednesday planned to continue distributing water for flushing toilets at several pick-up points.

-But they have given no specific timeline for when the crisis will be resolved.
+But they have given no specific timeline for when the crisis will be resolved, nor have they said how many residents remain without water.
+It is difficult to estimate how many customers remained without water Wednesday, said Michelle Atoa, a spokeswoman for the mayor’s office.

+The crisis has taken a toll on businesses.
+Jeff Good is co-owner of three Jackson restaurants, and two of them remained closed Wednesday.
+In an update to his customers posted on Facebook, Good said the businesses have insurance, but he’s concerned about his employees.

+“We will not be financially ruined,” Good wrote.
+“The spirits of our team members are my biggest concern.

 Bonnie Bishop, 68, and her husband, Mike, 63, have been without water at their Jackson home for 14 days as both struggle with health problems.